 Mary is a Fellow in the American College of Trust and Estate Counsel (ACTEC).
 Its members are elected to the College by demonstrating the highest level of integrity, commitment to the profession, competence and experience as trust and estate counselors.
 Membership in ACTEC is by election of the regents of the College.
 Individual lawyers meeting the criteria for membership are nominated for membership by fellows of the College, and subjected to careful review by both state and national membership selection committees, prior to consideration by the regents of the College.
 Applications for membership by members of the bar are not accepted by the College.

 Mary has an “AV”® Preeminent rating by MARTINDALE Hubbell, the highest peer review rating by other attorneys.
 She has been chosen as a Georgia Super Lawyer by Atlanta Magazine since 2006 in the area of Estate Planning and Probate.
-Additionally, in 2007, 2009, 2010, and 2012 through 2019 she was named one of the top 50 Women Lawyers in the State of Georgia and in 2019, one of the top 100 Lawyers in the State of Georgia.
+Additionally, in 2007, 2009, 2010, and 2012 through 2022 she was named one of the Top 50 Women Lawyers in the State of Georgia and in 2019 and 2020 one of the Top 100 Lawyers in the State of Georgia.
 She has lectured on estate planning and creating small businesses.
 She has taught continuing professional education classes to lawyers, CPAs and insurance professionals.
 Mary was the Chair of the over 900 member Fiduciary Law Section of the State Bar of Georgia in 2017-18.
 She has presented at the annual Fiduciary Law Institute at St. Simons to the members of the section and chaired the Institute in 2017.